ZiningZhu/Leetcode/README.md

  - 102 (Java) Generics are not covariants [StackOverflow](https://stackoverflow.com/questions/24796273/incompatible-types-list-of-list-and-arraylist-of-arraylist)
  - 659 Usage of Python collections and enumeration.
 Difference between subsequence and substring.
  - 660 What does it mean by removing 9?
+ - 665 Decide if an array is non-decreasing (with <=1 anomaly)
+ - 667 Beautiful arrangement 2: construct a list of length n containing [1,n] where the abs differences between neighbors form exactly k distinct numbers

 - Conversions
  - 008 atoi